Replace the NVMEM battery - FAS500f

 Step 4: Install the controller module

-After you have replaced the component in the controller module, you must reinstall the controller module into the chassis, and then boot it to Maintenance mode.
+After you have replaced the component in the controller module, you must reinstall the controller module into the chassis, and then boot it.

 You can use the following illustration or the written steps to install the replacement controller module in the chassis.